jtassia/You-Dont-Know-JS/up & going/ch2.md

 #### Nested Scopes

 When you declare a variable, it is available anywhere inside that scope, as well as any lower/inner scopes.
+For example:

 ```js
 function foo() {